shiomachisoft/pico_usb_ble_hid_bridge/README.md

 ## 1. Overview

-This firmware allows the Raspberry Pi Pico 2 W to operate as a "USB to BLE bridge".
+This firmware allows the Raspberry Pi Pico 2 W to operate as a "USB to BLE HID Bridge".
 By simply connecting a USB HID device (keyboard, mouse, gamepad, etc.) to the Pico 2 W, you can use it as a BLE (Bluetooth Low Energy) device from a PC, tablet, smartphone, or other devices.

 ## 2. System Configuration